dps923/winter2020/graded-work/assign4-professor.md

 > Phase 1, we'll hand-type the food consumed item details.
 > Phase 2, we'll get the data from the web API.

-Placeholder images:
+Preview images:

-Food item list before searching:
+Food item list before searching.
+Notice the "add" button (`+`), which modally presents a scene with data entry fields.

 <img class="border1" src="images/a4-prototype-food-search-1-start.png" alt="Search 1">

-Enter food description and brand owner:
+Enter food description and brand owner.
+The idea is that a user can hand-enter the info, or use the search feature.
+The food item name is required, but the brand owner is optional.
+If you do not know any brand owner values, leave that field empty, and then look at the results for ideas.
+Then run the search again, and include a brand owner value.

 <img class="border1" src="images/a4-prototype-food-search-2-setup.png" alt="Search 2">

-After "Search" button tapped, a list appears:
+After "Search" button tapped, a list appears.
+This implements the new-to-you ["select list" pattern](select-list-webapi) that you learned in class during Week 11 of the course.

 <img class="border1" src="images/a4-prototype-food-search-3-list.png" alt="Search 3">

-Selecting an item from the list fills in the "Add Food Item" fields:
+Selecting an item from the list fills in the "Add Food Item" fields: <mark>continue</mark>

 <img class="border1" src="images/a4-prototype-food-search-4-result.png" alt="Search 4">